 However, suppose we do not care about which of our hypotheses is true or closest to the truth; our goal is not inferential, but predictive.
 We wish to find, as efficiently as possible, the subset of hypotheses that can be expected to be as predictively accurate as possible.
 In this context, there is no theoretical justification for requiring that the updating rule obey Regularity; on the contrary, there are good reasons for why we might want an updating rule that violates Regularity.
-In particular, suppose the posterior distribution will be used in order to make a weighted probabilistic prediction, i.e. the goal is for $p(D|H_i)p_E(H_i)$ to be as accurate on future data D as possible.
+In particular, suppose the posterior distribution will be used in order to make a weighted probabilistic prediction, so that the goal is for $p(D|H_i)p_E(H_i)$ to be as accurate on future data D as possible.
 In that case, it would seem inadvisable to assign positive probability to any hypothesis that has shown itself to be very predictively inaccurate, since the predictions made by such a hypothesis would likely throw off the weighted prediction.
-On the other hand, we do not want to go to the opposite extreme and base the prediction on the single hypothesis that has performed best on the evidence, as that is liable to lead to overfitting (Forster and Sober, 1994).
+On the other hand, we do not want to go to the opposite extreme and base the prediction on the single hypothesis that has performed best on the evidence, as that is liable to lead to overfitting (Forster and Sober [1994]).
 Predictive updating enables one to set the probabilities of predictively inaccurate hypotheses to 0 in a principled (and conservative) way.

 Let's consider a specific example.
-When the hypotheses under considerations make probabilistic predictions and the goal is maximal predictive accuracy, it is natural to use a strictly proper scoring rule as the measure of evidential favoring (Gneiting and Raftery, 2007).
+When the hypotheses under considerations make probabilistic predictions and the goal is maximal predictive accuracy, it is natural to use a strictly proper scoring rule as the measure of evidential favoring (Gneiting and Raftery [2007]).
 For various reasons, the most popular scoring rule in applied research is probably the Continuous Ranked Probability Score (CRPS).
-Suppose we have a set of competing statistical models $M_1$ , $M_2$ , etc., and for each model, let $p{M_i}$ be the marginal probability forecast distribution corresponding to $M_i$ .
-Suppose, moreover, that $p{M_i}$ has finite first moment.
-Then the CRPS can be written in the following way (where the expectations are taken relative to $p{M_i}$ ):
+Suppose we have a set of competing statistical models M_1 , M_2 , etc., and for each model, let p{M_i} be the marginal (cumulative) probability forecast distribution corresponding to M_i .
+Suppose, moreover, that p{M_i} has finite first moment, that X, X_1 and X_2 are independent and identically distributed random variables that follow the distribution of p{M_i} , and that x is the actual observed outcome.
+Then the CRPS can be written in the following way (where the expectations are taken relative to p{M_i}):

 As (4.1) makes clear, CRPS is a statistical generalization of absolute error.
-As Gneiting and Raftery (2007) point out, a significant benefit of the CRPS is that it is easily interpretable, since the outputs of (4.1) can be reported in the same units as the measurements.
+As Gneiting and Raftery ([2007]) point out, a significant benefit of the CRPS is that it is easily interpretable, since the outputs of (4.1) can be reported in the same units as the measurements.
 For example, suppose the measurements are in terms of meters.
-Then the CRPS score of a model will be a representation of how many meters inaccurate the model's predictions are, on average.
+Then the CRPS score of a model on an observation will be a representation of how many meters inaccurate the model's predictions are of that observation, on average (since the prediction is a probability distribution rather than a single number, the average is needed).